ezbot-ai/docs/docs/04-guides/installation/07-cross-domain.md

 ## Web Tracker Implementation

-Initialize ezbot on both domains with the same projectId.
-More information on the basic setup process can be found [here](../../03-get-started/05-install.md).
+Initialize ezbot on both domains with the same projectId and enable cross-domain tracking.
+More information on the basic setup process can be found
+[here](../../03-get-started/05-install.md).

 ### Via ezbot snippet